 I have seen several news stories along the lines of “books to read before seeing Tolkien” around the internet recently.
 While I applaud news outlets for encouraging reading tied to movies, several of these posts, though certainly not all, recommend reading Tolkien’s fantasy works instead of reading works about Tolkien.
 In my experience, biographical material is far more interesting to read before a biopic, so I have compiled a list of recommended (and not recommended) readings that appeal more to that aspect.
 Enjoy!

-(I have provided links to the Amazon page for each book, for those looking for more information.)
+(I have provided links to the Amazon.com and .co.uk pages for each book, for those looking for more information.)

 Put simply, this book is regarded as the essential Tolkien biography by many scholars and fans.

 This book focuses more specifically on the group that came together to share readings and community in Oxford that included Tolkien and Lewis.

 Winner of the 1982 Mythopoeic Award for Inklings Studies!

 This is another well-respected and informative book looking at the creative group in Oxford!

 I believe this is somehow related to her other text The Company They Keep, but as I have not read it I can provide no commentary.
 (Winner of the 2008 Mythopoeic Award for Inklings Studies.)

 This excellent book looks at Tolkien’s war experience during World War I and how his friendships and experience could have shaped his life and literature.

 Winner of the 2004 Mythopoeic Award for Inklings Studies!